silentorb/marloth-story/books/fairytale/part5.md

 pieces a dozen times over!
 And that hole is still there!
 At any moment we could have an army of ogres coming down on us!"

-"Actually, the opening in this dimension isn't on the roof anymore; it's been moving around.
+"Yes, siege is a concern now, though the opening in this dimension isn't on the roof anymore; it's been moving around.
 At the moment it is in the basement.
 I am not regretting my decision to make a way into the Library, though I have to
 admit: that rift is becoming a nuisance."